will-hossack/Python/docsrc/wavelength.rst

 which updates the global variable.

-Note that any objects created priod to this call will NOT be updated.
+Note that any objects created priod that use **optics.wavelength.Default** will NOT be updated.

 WaveLength Class